CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/README.md

 will prompt Alexa to tell the user the range of functionalities available within the skill.

-# Explain Tech Hub

-Asking questions such as:

-- "Who are you?"
-- "What goes on in this room?"
-- "What is this place?"
-- "Tell me about the tech hub."

-as well as others, will cause Alexa to respond by explaining the purpose of the Tech Hub.

-# Opening and Closing times

-Asking questions such as:

-- "what are the opening times"
-- "What are the closing times"

-as well as others, will cause Alexa to respond with the opening/closing times.

-# Help

-If the skill is invoked but no intent is uttered, the launch request prompts the user to ask for help.

-- "help"
-- "help me"

-Will prompt Alexa to respond with a list of the functions Tech Hub can do.
-It also offers more options for the user to explore.

 # More Info

 This intent acts as part two of the help function. it is activated by utterances such as: